sebastianpollak/diff-sync-js/README.md

 **Is it possible to deploy a Peer-to-Peer Version of Mr. Wei's implementation?**

 **How is it possible to use the API in other JS-Projects?**
+First you need to make an API request by using fatch or or axios libraries.
+APIs return JSON, meaning .json() with fetch or directly access response.data in axios.
 **Are the Json-Docs interchangeable with other kind of Docs?**

 **How is Mr. Wei solving the conflicts?**

 **What are possible enhancements of Mr. Wei's Code?
 Should you suggest a pull-request?**

+**Is it possible to combine diff-sync-js with a doc-oriented NoSQL-Datestore?**